ethereum/execution-spec-tests/docs/writing_tests/adding_a_new_test.md

 # Adding a New Test

-All test cases are located in the `fillers` directory, which is composed of many subdirectories, each one represents a different test category.
+All test cases are located in the `tests` directory, which is composed of many subdirectories, each one represents a different test category.
 The sub-directories may contain sub-categories, if necessary.

 ```
 📁 execution-test-specs/
-├─╴📁 fillers/                   # test cases
+├─╴📁 tests/                   # test cases
 │   ├── 📁 eips/
 │   |    ├── 📁 eip4844/
 |   |    |    ├── 📄 test_blobhash_opcode.py